As an assistant professor, I am involved with the supervision of PhD, MSc, and Bsc students. Here is an overview of the students that I supervise.

 Students who have finished their MSc education at a university, can apply for a position as a PhD candidate.
 Over the course of four years, PhD candidates learn to conduct original research, independently.
 At the end of their four year program, each PhD candidate writes a thesis and defends their work in front of a committee.
 If their defense goes well, the candidate is awarded the highest academic degree: Doctor of Philosophy, i.e., PhD.

-In order to graduate at the TU Delft, students need to write a MSc thesis.
-The MSc thesis is the culmination of approximately 9 months of project work in either an academic research group, or in collaboration with a company.
+In order to graduate from university, students need to write a MSc thesis.
+The MSc thesis is the culmination of approximately 6-9 months of project work (depending on the university) in either an academic research group, or in collaboration with a company.

-Here is a list of students that I supervise in our research group Network Architectures and Services:
+Here is a list of students that I supervised in the past:

 While not mandatory, Bachelor students sometimes have the ambition to undertake an internship with companies, or would like to do a small project in a research group.

-- Jilles Noordhoek is doing an internship at Prodrive Technologies.
+- Jilles Noordhoek (TU Delft, academic year 2018-2019) finished an internship at Prodrive Technologies.